BYLAWS OF THE NATIONAL ASSOCIATION OF SCHOOL RESOURCES OFFICERS, INC.

 - Region 7: Texas, Oklahoma, New Mexico and Arizona

-- Region 8: Minnesota, N. Dakota, S. Dakota, Wisconsin, Montana, Nebraska, Wyoming, Colorado, Utah and Kansas
+- Region 8: Michigan, Minnesota, Nebraska, N. Dakota, S. Dakota, and Wisconsin

-- Region 9: Alaska, Idaho, Nevada, California, Hawaii, Oregon and Washington
+- Region 9: Alaska, Nevada, California, Hawaii, Oregon and Washington

 Section 5.05 Additional Directors: The Additional Directors shall be as follows:

-The Chiefs’/Sheriffs’ Representative must hold the rank of “Chief” or “Sheriff” for a Law Enforcement Agency in order to hold their respective positions.
+- The Chiefs’/Sheriffs’ Representatives must hold the rank of “Chief” or “Sheriff” for a Law Enforcement agency in order to hold their respective position and be in good standing.
 In the event the individual ceases to hold that rank, he or she shall immediately forfeit his or her position.

-The Educators’ Representative must be a full-time educator.
-In the event the individual ceases to be a full-time educator, he or she shall immediately forfeit his or her position.
+- The Educators’ Representative must be a full-time educator in order to hold their respective position and be in good standing.
+In the event the individual ceases to be a full-time educator, he or she immediately forfeit his or her position.

-The board may reappoint the chief/sheriff, or educator representative every two years.
+- The board may reappoint the educator representative every two years.

 Section 5.06 Appointment of Additional Directors: